ItsGabry/CustomTell/README.md

 # Features:
 - You can change the color of the message or some parts
-- You can changethe [] that are on the edges
+- You can change the "[]" that are on the edges
 - You can change the separator "->"
+- You will not have to set any permissions as the plugin uses the default pocketmine permission
 - Config in plugin_data
-- You will not have to set any permissions as the plugin uses the default pocketmine permission.

 # Config: